 These instruments generally sense sounds in the 20- to 100-kilohertz range and convert them to either auditory or visual signals that can be heard/seen by a technician.
 These high frequencies are generated by worn and underlubricated bearings, faulty electrical equipment, leaky valves, etc.

 In the realm of electric motors, the current signature can be measured and recorded.
-This technology can be used to identify issues with belts and couplings through trending and baselining.
+Motor current analysis can be used to identify issues with belts and couplings through trending and baselining.

 Oil analysis can be broken down into three main categories: lubricant health, machine health and contamination.